-During one of the latest photoshoots conversations went in the direction of self image as an artist.
+During one of the latest photoshoots conversations went in the direction of self-image as an artist.
 My friend Kayla told me that she always hesitates to speak seriously about her work even though we all saw how incredibly talented she is.
-She is a hair stylist on this team:
+She is a hairstylist on this team:

 Now to self-promotion.
 Kayla’s told me how other people make such a big deal of themselves with no humility at all.
-I think here we should differentiate making a big deal of yourself as opposed to your craft.
-Me, I am a funny little person who is extremely introverted, but learned to fake extraversion quite well, who is quite anxious, can’t walk by a dog and not greet it, and loves chocolate (and could shave off a couple extra pounds because of that).
-But me as a photographer is something else.
-It’s 11 years of experience, publications, exhibitions, self-discipline and strive for perfection.
+I think here we should differentiate between making a big deal of yourself as opposed to your craft.
+Me, I am a funny little person who is extremely introverted, but learned to fake extraversion quite well, who is quite anxious, can’t walk by a dog and not greet it, and loves chocolate (and could shave off a couple of extra pounds because of that).
+But I as a photographer am something else.
+It’s 11 years of experience, publications, exhibitions, self-discipline, and strive for perfection.
 I worship my craft and perfect my performance, so even if what I am is not very serious, what I do is serious for me.
 It’s a big deal and I will treat it accordingly.

 As for self-centeredness, there is a difference between being narcissistic and being focused.
 I have no time to respond to strangers saying “hi” on my messenger, to win arguments online, or to respond to every cold email from retouchers.
 Not because I find other people not interesting, but because if I do everything people ask of me I won’t have time to plan, shoot and retouch.
 If I will talk at length with every viewer who writes to me, soon the flow of images will stop, I will be spending time explaining my work, thanking people for their attention, and writing “I retouch my own work” over and over again.
 At the same time, photography is always about something or someone outside of you.
 Even if you try to express your own emotions, the model’s personality will be your prism, and if you shoot a portrait you dissolve your own ego completely.
 So self-centered photographer is a bit of an oxymoron:)